abhisekdash35/andromeda/README.md

 ####              latitude_of_observer,
 ####              longitude_of_observer,
 ####              local_standard_time_meridian)
-Converts equatorial coordinates of right ascension and declination to horizon coordinates of azimuth ad elevation.
+Converts horizon coordinates of right ascension and declination to horizon coordinates of azimuth ad elevation.
 ##### Parameters:
-ra: The right ascension of the object.
+azimuth: The azimuth angle of the object at observer's location.
-dec: The declination of the object.
+altitude: The altitude angle of the object at observer's location.
 time_of_observation_in_datetime_format: The local time of observation in standard datetime format.
 latitude_of_observer: Latitude of observer.
 longitude_of_observer: Longitude of observer.
 local_standard_time_meridian: The local standard time meridian.
 For e.g +82.5 for Indian Standard Time
 ##### returns:
-The rotated coordinates.
+The right ascension and declination of the object.

 ### 2. time_functions.py